Division of Pulmonary Medicine | Research Activities

 Current Research Programs

-Dr. Raby is a genetic epidemiologist known internationally as an expert on the genetics and genomics of asthma, and as a leader in the integration of genetic diagnostics in the clinical practice of pulmonary medicine.
+Dr. Raby is a pulmonologist and a genetic epidemiologist known internationally as an expert on the genetics and genomics of asthma, rare lung disease, and as a leader in the integration of genetic diagnostics in the clinical practice of pulmonary medicine.
 He leads an active NIH-funded laboratory that combines population-based integrative genomics with functional genetics to define the molecular determinants of asthma.
-He has been continuously NIH funded for 16 years and his laboratory is currently supported by four NIH R01 awards.
+He has been continuously NIH funded for nearly two decades and his laboratory is currently supported by four NIH R01 awards.
 Most recently, Dr. Raby’s group has published new findings demonstrating the importance of activation of the TREM-1 signaling pathway in poorly controlled and severe asthma (now the most replicated gene expression signature of poor asthma control) and the value of screening at-risk relatives of patients with ILD for pre-clinical evidence of ILD.
 Current projects are focused on understanding the functional mechanisms by which asthma variants confer disease, single-cell RNA-sequencing and biomarker studies in poor asthma control, gene mapping of rare childhood lung disease, and the development of novel computational approaches for the study of complex genetic disorders.

-Dr. Pyong Park is an authority on the syndecans – extracellular matrix proteins that regulate the anti-inflammatory activity of mesenchymal stem cells (MSCs) in acute lung injury.
-Most recently, he and his team discovered that glypicans modulate the pathogenesis of pneumonia.
+Dr. Pyong Park is an authority on the proteoglycans – extracellular matrix components that regulate receptor-ligand interactions, cellular communication, and tissue remodeling in health and disease.
+Most recently, his lab discovered that syndecans regulate the anti-inflammatory activity of mesenchymal stem cells (MSCs) in acute lung injury and that glypicans modulate the pathogenesis of pneumonia.
 His team is currently pursuing the molecular and cellular mechanisms of how syndecans and glypicans function in these manners.

-Dr. Ruobing Wang is developing approaches to use induced pluripotent stem cells (iPSC) and CRISPR-cas9 gene-editing tools to model disease-relevant immune-epithelial interactions in Cystic Fibrosis (CF).
-Using samples obtained from CF patients with extreme phenotypes of lung function decline, Dr. Wang has derived 19 viable iPSC lines, has CRISPR-corrected the mutant CFTR gene in 5, and has successfully developed a cell-based model based on in vitro differentiation of patient derived iPSCs to 1) airway epithelium both as 3D-organoids and 2D pseudostratified epithelium plated on air-liquid interface, and 2) functional putative macrophages.
-The iPSC-airway epithelium grown as 3D organoid captures CF phenotype and has been demonstrated to be a useful platform to test for drug response.
-The iPSC-airway epithelium grown as 2D pseudostratified layer on air-liquid interface is capable of tight junction barrier formation and mucociliary differentiation.
-Recently, she has shown that this platform is useful to model cystic fibrosis by demonstrating restoration of Cl- activities in CF iPSC after correction of CFTR via Ussing chamber assay.
+Dr. Ruobing Wang is developing approaches to use induced pluripotent stem cells (iPSC) and CRISPR-cas9 gene-editing tools to model Cystic Fibrosis (CF).
+Using samples obtained from CF patients with extreme phenotypes of lung function decline, Dr. Wang has derived 19 viable iPSC lines, has CRISPR-corrected the mutant CFTR gene in 5, and has successfully helped to develop a cell-based model based on in vitro differentiation of patient derived iPSCs to 1) airway epithelium both as 3D-organoids and 2D pseudostratified epithelium plated on air-liquid interface, and 2) functional putative macrophages.
+The iPSC-airway epithelium grown as 2D pseudostratified layer on air-liquid interface is capable of tight junction barrier formation, and mucociliary differentiation, and generates both the major airway cell types, as well as the rare cell types, including pulmonary ionocytes.
+She has shown that this platform is useful to model cystic fibrosis by demonstrating restoration of Cl- activities in CF iPSC after correction of CFTR via Ussing chamber assay.
+Recently, she has been using this platform to study CFTR-deficient epithelial response to SARS-CoV-2 and other CF relevant pathogens.

 Computational Biology- Dr. Sung Chun